 3. Boat tour in the Puerto Princesa Underground River

 At 8.2 km in length, the Puerto Princesa Underground River in Puerto Princesa City is one of the longest underground rivers in the world.
-It’s also a UNESCO World Heritage Site and one of the New7Wonders of the World.
+It is part of the Puerto Princesa Subterranean River Park, which is a a UNESCO World Heritage Site and one of the New7Wonders of the World.

 You can explore the initial 1.5 kilometers via a paddle boat tour.
 The tour takes about 45 minutes.
 You’ll be given a lifevest and cap for protection, as well as an audio guide to listen to during the tour.
 Once inside, your guide/boatman will also point out interesting rock formations and wildlife inside using a torchlight.
 The underground river has retained its natural ambiance so you can appreciate the stalacties, stalagmites and small waterfalls inside the cave.